CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 3. Enter a name for the configuration.
 This is required and must be a maximum of 22 characters, including spaces.

-4. Decide which aspects of configuration you want included in this template: CL configuration, NetQ Agent configuration, and/or Switches.
+4. Decide which aspects of configuration you want included in this template: CL configuration and/or NetQ Agent configuration profiles.

 5. Specify the settings for each using the following instructions.